-I would like to invite you to an after working hours walking tour, this Saturday 21 July 2018, between 11.30h – 13.30h, on the subject of the Art Deco and inter-war Modernist buildings of Bucharest.
+I would like to invite you to an after working hours walking tour, this Saturday 14 December 2019, between 11.30h – 13.30h, on the subject of the Art Deco and inter-war Modernist buildings of Bucharest.
 The tour may be of interest to any of you visiting the city as a tourist or on business, looking to find out more about its fascinating historic architecture and identity.

 The Art Deco style, which emerged during the “roaring ’20s” and became a global phenomenon in the 1930s was the first truly international architecture, embraced with gusto by the Bucharest people and the rest of urban Romania.
 The city became in those years a veritable Art Deco architectural regional “power“, embellished with high quality edifices in this style, many of which are still around, for us to admire and examine, despite the terrible historical upheavals of the last eight decades in this part of Europe.
-A favorite Art Deco theme in Bucharest was that of the ocean liner, reflecting the longing of the inter-war locals to travel to Read more
+A favourite Art Deco theme in Bucharest was that of the ocean liner, reflecting the longing of the inter-war locals to travel to Read more